samjulien/blog/_posts/2018-06-12-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 ## Cross-Site Scripting Protection on Laravel

-Laravel's `@{{}}` syntax will escape any HTML objects that are the part of a view variable.
+Laravel's `{% raw %}@{{}}{% endraw %}` syntax will escape any HTML objects that are the part of a view variable.
 It’s a big-deal, considering that a malevolent user can authorize the subsequent string into a comment or user profile:

 {% highlight html %}
 {% raw %}